Referrals to Independent Co-pay Assistance Foundations

 Bowel Obstruction and Perforation

 - Abdominal pain, bowel obstruction, and perforation, in some cases leading to death, can occur in patients receiving rituximab-containing products, including RITUXAN HYCELA, in combination with chemotherapy.
-In postmarketing reports, the mean time to documented gastrointestinal perforation was 6 (range 1-77) days.
-Evaluate if symptoms of obstruction such as abdominal pain or repeated vomiting occur.
+Consider and evaluate for abdominal pain, vomiting, or related symptoms

 - The most common adverse reactions (≥ 20%) of RITUXAN HYCELA observed in patients with FL in SABRINA were: infections, neutropenia, nausea, constipation, cough, and fatigue.